Nanjundi Kalyana

 The story is based on Parvathavani's Kannada play Bahaddur Ganda which was a translation of William Shakespeare's comedy The Taming of the Shrew.
 The film was remade in Telugu in 1990 as Mahajananiki Maradalu Pilla.
-Upendra Kumar, who had composed the songs for this movie, was also the music director for the Telugu version and he retained all the six songs from this movie in the Telugu version.

 Plot

 The film is a family drama which starts with the Gauri Ganesha festival.
-While offering pooja to goddess Gauri, Girija Lokesh (mother) of Raghuchandra (Raghavendra Rajkumar) receives a money order as a gift of a festival from her brother.
+While offering pooja to goddess Gauri, mother of Raghuchandra (Raghavendra Rajkumar) receives a money order as a gift of a festival from her brother.
 She is excited at the affection of her brother on sending the gift.
-Seeing this, the father of Raghuchandra remembers his past of having his sister and brother in law (Sundar Krishna Urs) living in his home and on this festival when he gives a gift to his sister, the brother in law fights for some reason and leaves the home with his wife.
-The father tells his son (Raghuchandra) these past feelings and says that at childhood he and his sister had thought of marrying Raghuchandra with Devi (Malashri).
+Seeing this, the father of Raghuchandra remembers his past of having his sister and brother-in-law (Sundar Krishna Urs) living in his home and on this festival when he gives a gift to his sister, her husband fights for some reason and leaves the home with his wife.
+The father tells his son (Raghuchandra) these past feelings and says that he and his sister had thought of marrying Raghuchandra to Devi (Malashri).

 Raghuchandra moves to the city to his aunt's home with the name of Nanjundi (his uncle who had died 20 years earlier).
 Sundar Krishna urs thinks that he is truly Nanjundi and allows him to live in his home.
 After Sundar Krishna urs left the village, they had 2 more daughters Laxmi and Saraswati, whom Raghuchandra does not know.
 Nanjundi (Raghavendra Rajkumar) has to marry eldest of the daughter Devi.
 She is very arrogant and not interested in marriage, because of her the other two sisters marriage who had been engaged to Krishnamurthy (Balaraj) and Puttaswamy (Chi Ravi Shankar) is being continuously postponed.

 Even Devi's parents are fed up of convincing her for marriage.
-Finally, when Nanjundi convinces that he is ready to marry the Devi, her parents says that he should convince her himself.
+Finally, when Nanjundi convinces that he is ready to marry Devi, her parents say that he should convince her himself.
 He does propose and performs stunts to convince her, in response, she sends fighters to hit him.
 When all her plans fail, she will be ready to marry him and to let him as her servant after marriage.
 All three sisters get married on the same day without the presence of Nanjundi's (Raghuchandra) parents.
-After marriage, he takes to the village where he lives in their house-servant house.
+After marriage, he takes her to the village where he lives in their house-servant house.
 He acknowledges her that he is only a servant and not Nanjundi.
 He had cheated her and her parents.
 At the end when her parents come to the village she will have been left all her old styles and arrogance and she wants to live in that small house with her husband.
-Finally, all of them know the truth that the son in law is none other than Raghuchandra.
+Finally, all of them learn the truth that the son-in-law is none other than Raghuchandra.